aws-amplify/docs/ios/storage.md

 Use the following steps to connect add file storage backend services to your app.

-1. Add the following to :file:`Podfile` that you configure to install the AWS Mobile SDK:
+1. Add the following to `Podfile` that you configure to install the AWS Mobile SDK:

 	```ruby
    platform :ios, '9.0'